freealise/freealise/translate/readme.md

 - Passive listening to the foreign text in everyday life while doing other activities.
 - Speaking – reading – writing, depending on the pursued learning objective.

+pronouncing, inscribing, mentally hearing and seeing letter or phoneme combinations

 https://huggingface.co/spaces/freealise/phonemize-in-hebrew, https://huggingface.co/spaces/freealise/joint-demo
 vocabulary: ltwf (with inline decoding and parser) -> google translate to hebrew with corrections, show 64-360-2000 basic words as two way tree, filter next level by basic words in definition (multiple select)